clu3/ubuntu-desktop-todo-list/README.md

 * Configure insert_text.php : the background image $bgImage and the active image $activeBgImage that will be used

-* Configure the background image path in change_bg.sh to be same as $activeBgImage in insert_text.php
+* Configure the background image path in change_bg.sh to be same as $activeBgImage in insert_text.php.
+The following script will use insert_text.php to insert text in todo.txt list to the background image and use gconftool to activate that image as the background

     `./change_bg.sh`